CompCogNeuro/sims/ch3/necker_cube/README.md

 Finally, one of the important psychological aspects of the Necker cube stimulus is that people tend to oscillate between the two possible interpretations.
 This probably occurs because the neurons that are activated for one interpretation get *tired* eventually, allowing the other competing units to become active.
 This process of neurons getting tired is called **accommodation** or **adaptation**, and is a well established property of neurons that was covered in the *Neuron* of the textbook.

-* TODO: not yet in place: To turn on adaptation (using the standard AdEx parameters), turn the on button in the adapt field on, and also set the quarter_cycles to 250 instead of 25 (gives it more cycles to run so you can see the effects).
+* To turn on adaptation, click the `KNaAdapt` button On, and also set the `CycPerQtr` to 250 instead of 25 (gives it more cycles to run so you can see the effects).
+Click `Test Trial` -- due to the longer time of running, it uses asynchronous updating so it won't display every cycle, and will typically pick up after a reasonable number of cycles have gone by.
+You can use the Time VCR buttons to review how the activation states changed over time.
+Also check out the `TstCycPlot` for the graph of harmony over time which shows the oscillations.

 You should observe a few oscillations from one cube to the next as the neurons get tired.